This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- If your bread is already dry and stale, proceed right to the next step of the recipe.
+- If your bread is already dry and stale, proceed right the instructions under the heading "Make the custard mixture."

 - Set the bread cubes aside to cool to room temperature.